England in the High Middle Ages: Society

-Women in society
+Women

-Medieval England was a patriarchal society and the lives of women were heavily influenced by contemporary beliefs about gender and authority.
+Medieval England was a patriarchal society, and the lives of women were heavily influenced by contemporary beliefs about gender and authority.
 However, the position of women varied according to factors including their social class; whether they were unmarried, married, widowed or remarried; and in which part of the country they lived.
 Significant gender inequities persisted throughout the period, as women typically had more limited life-choices, access to employment and trade, and legal rights than men.
 After the Norman Conquest, the position of women in society changed.
 The rights and roles of women became more sharply defined, in part as a result of the development of the feudal system and the expansion of the English legal system; some women benefited from this, while others lost out.
-The rights of widows were formally laid down in law by the end of the twelfth century, clarifying the right of free women to own property, but this did not necessarily prevent women from being forcibly remarried against their wishes.
+The rights of widows were formally laid down in law by the end of the 12th century, clarifying the right of free women to own property, but this did not necessarily prevent women from being forcibly remarried against their wishes.

 The growth of governmental institutions under a succession of bishops reduced the role of queens and their households in formal government.
 Married or widowed noblewomen remained significant cultural and religious patrons and played an important part in political and military events, even if chroniclers were uncertain if this was appropriate behaviour.
 As in earlier centuries, most women worked in agriculture, but here roles became more clearly gendered, with ploughing and managing the fields defined as men's work, for example, and dairy production becoming dominated by women.

 Identity

 The Normans and French who arrived after the conquest saw themselves as different from the English.
 They had close family and economic links to the Duchy of Normandy, spoke Norman French and had their own distinctive culture.
 For many years, to be English was to be associated with military failure and serfdom.
-During the twelfth century, the divisions between the English and Normans began to dissolve as a result of intermarriage and cohabitation.
-By the end of the twelfth century, and possibly as early as the 1150s, contemporary commentators believed the two peoples to be blending, and the loss of the Duchy in 1204 reinforced this trend.
-The resulting society still prized wider French cultural values, however, and French remained the language of the court, business and international affairs, even if Parisians mocked the English for their poor pronunciation.
-During the twelfth and thirteenth centuries, the English began to consider themselves superior to the Welsh, Scots and Bretons.
+During the 12th century, the divisions between the English and Normans began to dissolve as a result of intermarriage and cohabitation.
+By the end of the 12th century, possibly as early as the 1150s, contemporary commentators believed the two peoples to be blending, and the loss of the duchy in 1204 reinforced this trend.
+The resulting society still prized wider French cultural values, however, and French remained the language of the court, business and international affairs, even if Parisians mocked the English for their poor pronunciation.During the 12th and 13th centuries, the English began to consider themselves superior to the Welsh, Scots and Bretons.
 The English perceived themselves as civilised, economically prosperous and properly Christian, while the Celtic fringe was considered lazy, barbarous and backward.
-Following the invasion of Ireland in the late twelfth century, similar feelings were expressed about the Irish.
+Following the invasion of Ireland in the late 12th century, similar feelings were expressed about the Irish.